serverless/blog/posts/2016-11-24-how-serverless-tells-me-when-we-can-go-kiteboarding.md

 And that makes my clock's `N` and `NE` LED's light up indicating the wind is blowing from North-North-East.

-So this is cool and shows me the hardware is working, but ofcourse I want the *actual* winddirection for my favorite spot, pushed automically (and periodically) to the clock.
+So this is cool and shows me the hardware is working, but ofcourse I want the *current* winddirection for my favorite spot, pushed automically (and periodically) to the clock.

 So basically I need to run the following steps periodically.